 Organisations that have endorsed the Global Compact must produce an annual Communication on Progress (COP) detailing how they meet the ten principles.
 In HEXPOL's case, we use the information provided in the Annual Report and the Sustainability Report.
-Together, these reports provide a fair presentation of HEXPOL's support of and compliance with the Global Compact principles.
-In order to simplify COP, we use GRI Indicators and the table of cross-references below shows which indicators that are relevant in the context.
+Together, these reports provide a fair presentation of HEXPOL's support of and compliance with the Global Compact Indicators and the table of cross-references below shows